How To Selected the Best Diaper Bags

 All the bags included in the test offer decent sized changing pads.
 In essence, the changing pads are big enough to ensure your baby is safe from any filth present on a public changing table.
-However, all the changing pads offered by the bags in our list are still fairly small.
+However, all the changing pads offered by the bags on our list are still fairly small.

 Moreover, all the pads offered by these bags are fairly waterproof, with a couple of exceptions.
 The Eddie Bauer and Maman bags use sponge padding.
-Due to this, changing pads in both the bags soak a trace of liquid, and could trap some liquid inside as well.
+Due to this, changing pads in both the bags soak a trace of liquid and could trap some liquid inside as well.

-If you are looking for bigger, more water resistant changing pads, consider purchasing add-on changing pads.
+If you are looking for bigger, more water-resistant changing pads, consider purchasing add-on changing pads.
 While all the pads offered by the bags in the list are fairly utilitarian, you cannot use them lying in any sort of liquid without expecting a bit of damage.

 Our test revealed that no matter how well insulated your bag or cooler is, carrying ice is an absolute necessity when it comes to keeping bottles chilled on a day-long outing.
-The findings were similar when we reviews portable coolers in another post- insulation sure helps, but ice is necessary to keep perishable food edible for long hours.
+The findings were similar when we review portable coolers in another post- insulation sure helps, but ice is necessary to keep perishable food edible for long hours.

 However, the ability to carry and keep bottles cool has not been rated as a necessity by most parents in our group of testers.
 Sure, being able to keep bottles cool on a day trip in the heat is an added advantage, but not a deciding factor, at least according to our testers.

-Bottom line, if you are carrying a bottle on a day-long trip, the insulation offered by your bag will only be good for a few hours.
+The bottom line, if you are carrying a bottle on a day-long trip, the insulation offered by your bag will only be good for a few hours.
 Beyond that, an ice pack will be necessary to keep the bottle cool.